 The discount rate used to measure the total OPEB liability was 6.50%.
-The projection of cash flows used to determine the discount rate assumed plan member and statutory/Board approved employer contributions will be made at rates equal to those based on the July 1, 2018, and July 1, 2017, HPRS actuarial valuation reports.
+The projection of cash flows used to determine the discount rate assumed plan member and rates described in this report.
 For this purpose, only employer contributions that are intended to fund benefits of current RHIC members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries are not included.
 Based on those assumptions, the RHIC fiduciary net position was projected to be sufficient to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on RHIC investments was applied to all periods of projected benefit payments to determine the total OPEB liability.